Twenkid/Twenkid-FX-Studio/README.md

 * One advantage of the editor is that it is extremely light on memory and works on 32-bit Windows 7 etc. (not tested on earlier versions)
 * For saving on GUI coding, it didn't have the usual time-line view.
 Instead it had two tracks, one Main, where the videos are concatenated, and a Pool where the clips could be put anywhere and overlap.
 Blank clips can be added in the main track.
 Trimming of the clips is very fast on a slider when a video is selected, keys can be used also (, . for left-right side)
 * There are some commands which can be entered in the editor as command line to turn on/off flags etc.
-* In general the system needs huge refactoring
+* In general the system needs huge refactoring, I consider either SDL, OpenCV, FFMPEG, or a combination, also Python, PyAV, Pyglet/Pygame etc. with tk as GUI: I don't know.